 Banks in Canada are proud of their longstanding business relationships with farmers and agricultural customers.
-These strong relationships have helped banks work with their customers on the day-to-day issues of running a farm and through the significant challenges that the industry has had to confront.
+These strong relationships have helped banks work with their customers on the day-to-day issues of running a farm and through the periodic challenges that the industry has had to confront.

 What You Need to Know: